doguilmak/Learn-Java-in-Mobile-Application-Development-Course/README.md

  - [10-18-2021](https://github.com/doguilmak/Learn-Java-in-Mobile-Application-Development-Course/tree/main/10-18-2021) - This week, we created the algorithm that can give $6$ random values between stated parameters without repeated numbers.

 **Course 7**
  - [11-02-2021](https://github.com/doguilmak/Learn-Java-in-Mobile-Application-Development-Course/tree/main/11-02-2021) - This week, we created the algorithm which can make calculations on circles and spheres on radius.
-The circumference and area of the circle calculated over the radius variable `r`, the volume of the sphere, and the surface area were calculated.
+The circumference and area of the circle, the volume and the surface area of the sphere were calculated over the radius variable `r`.
 This calculation was made via a class called `cember`.

 **Course 8 - Midterm Projects**
  - [Project 1](https://github.com/doguilmak/Learn-Java-in-Mobile-Application-Development-Course/tree/main/Midterm-Projects/project_1) - This exercise is one of the studies that the professor asked us to do in preparation for the midterm exam.
 This exercise is game-based.
 When two dice are rolled in the game **if their total is $7$ or $11$, it is won.
 If the total is $2$, $3$, or $12$, it is lost.
 If the total is $4$, $5$, $6$, $8$, $9$, $10$, the player continues to roll the dice.** In addition, we have the right to roll the dice $4$ times in total in the game.